Tesla names Oracle's Ellison to board, ending U.S. charges

-(Reuters) - Tesla Inc on Friday named two independent board directors, including Oracle Corp co-founder Larry Ellison, to fulfill a September deal that resolved federal charges that arose from Chief Executive Elon Musk’s tweet about taking the electric carmaker private.
+(Reuters) - Tesla Inc on Friday named Oracle Corp co-founder Larry Ellison, a shareholder and self-described close friend of Chief Executive Elon Musk, to its board to provide the independent oversight demanded by U.S. regulators after Musk tweeted about taking the electric carmaker private.

-Tesla said Ellison and Walgreens Boots Alliance's global head of human resources, Kathleen Wilson-Thompson, joined the board, effective Dec.
-27. (bit.ly/2SqAbJm)
+Tesla said Ellison and Walgreens Boots Alliance’s global head of human resources, Kathleen Wilson-Thompson, joined the board as independent directors, effective Dec.
+27.

-Ellison, who calls himself a close friend of Musk, bought 3 million shares of Tesla earlier this year.
+Musk on Aug.
+7 tweeted that he was considering taking the company private and had secured funding.
+The SEC subsequently filed fraud charges against him, citing what it said were his “false and misleading” tweets.

-Under an agreement with the U.S. Securities and Exchange Commission, Musk agreed to pay a $20 million fine and step aside as Tesla’s chairman for three years to settle charges that could have forced his exit.
+Under a court-approved agreement with the U.S. Securities and Exchange Commission, Musk agreed to pay a $20 million fine and step aside as Tesla’s chairman for three years to settle charges that could have forced his exit.
 Tesla also agreed to pay a $20 million fine.

 Tesla further consented to the appointment of an independent chairman, two independent directors and a board committee to control Musk’s communications.
-Twitter has frequently been Musk’s go-to venue for freewheeling communications and confrontation with Tesla’s critics.

-A U.S. judge in October approved the deal, which resulted from tweets by Musk on Aug.
-7 that he was considering taking the company private and had secured funding.
-The SEC subsequently filed fraud charges against him, citing what it said were his “false and misleading” tweets.
+Prior to his Tesla appointment, Ellison did not sit on boards other than Oracle’s.
+But he served as a director at Apple at a critical time for that company – in the five years after Steve Jobs returned to the helm of the then struggling computer maker in 1997, helping oversee one the greatest turnarounds in corporate history.

-Tesla’s shares were up 1.8 percent at $321 in Friday morning trading.
+Some analysts welcomed the addition of Ellison, but Charles Elson, director of the corporate governance center at the University of Delaware, questioned adding a friend of Musk’s and another director with no experience at an industrial company like Tesla.

-Analysts welcomed the additions, especially Ellison, whose background is similar to Musk’s.
-Ellison, through a spokeswoman, declined to comment.
+“Why would you put a friend (on the board) if the idea of the two independent directors were to be objective,” Elson said.
+“Investors who were hoping for two newly objective directors who could stand up to Mr. Musk would be rather disappointed by the choice.”

+One analyst, though, viewed Ellison’s appointment as a positive.
 “Larry Ellison obviously has a tremendous presence in Silicon Valley ... with maverick type CEO traits very similar to Elon Musk, so he brings a level of understanding because he has gone from a startup to a successful company similar to Tesla,” Tigress Financial Partners analyst Ivan Feinseth said in an email.

 “I don’t believe he would let friendship get in the way of good judgment,” Feinseth added about Ellison.